Jessica Abel: Career

 With the publication of the Xeric issue of Artbabe, Abel came to the attention of Fantagraphics publisher Gary Groth, who offered to publish Artbabe.
 Each issue of Artbabe contained one or more complete stories; Abel did not begin any longer sequential work until La Perdida in 2000.
 The character Artbabe, who appears on every cover, does not actually appear in any of the stories.

 In 1998, Abel moved to Mexico City with her boyfriend, now husband, comics artist Matt Madden.
 She went on hiatus from Artbabe in 1999.

-From 1996–2005, Abel did a series of one-page journalistic comics for the University of Chicago Magazine.
+From 1996 to 2005, Abel did a series of one-page journalistic comics for the University of Chicago Magazine.
 In 1997 she self-published Jessica Abel, Intrepid Girl Reporter, a 20-page minicomic collecting her various journalistic comic strips from that and other publications.
 (A lot of material from the mini was later reprinted in Abel's collections, Soundtrack and Mirror, Window.)
 For LA Weekly in 2000 and 2001, she did a number of comics journalism pieces on such topics as the 2000 Democratic National Convention and evacuating from Lower Manhattan after the September 11 attacks.
 During this period she embarked on Radio: an Illustrated Guide for the radio program This American Life.
 This book depicted how an episode of the show is made, with behind-the-scenes reportage and a how-to guide to creating a radio show at home.

 After two years in Mexico City, Abel moved to Brooklyn, New York.
 Abel created the five-issue, 250-page series La Perdida.
 Published by Fantagraphics Books between 2000 and 2005 as a five-part mini-series.
 Abel revised the text for its compilation and publication in 2006 as a hardcover volume by Pantheon Books.
 The book has received a positive critical response.
 The central character is a Mexican-American woman, Carla, raised by her Anglo mother, who moves on a whim to Mexico City to search for her identity.

 Abel taught undergraduate cartooning courses at the School of Visual Arts for a number of years, and gave workshops at other locations, such as Ox-Bow Summer School of Art.

 In 2008, Abel and Madden produced Drawing Words and Writing Pictures for First Second Books.
 The book was a product of the years Abel and Madden spent as teachers, and is a comprehensive manual on creating comics.
 That same year, Abel also collaborated on Life Sucks, written with Gabe Soria and Warren Pleece.

 Abel and Madden produced a second comics teaching textbook together called Mastering Comics, a sequel to Drawing Words and Writing Pictures, published in May 2012.
 Abel and Madden then both moved to France for a one-year artists’ residency at La Maison des Auteurs in Angoulême in 2012, that became an extended four-year stay.

-In 2015, Abel published a sequel to her 1999 comic Radio: An Illustrated Guide called "Out On The Wire: The Storytelling Secrets of the New Masters of Radio".
+In 2015, Abel published a sequel to her 1999 comic Radio: An Illustrated Guide called Out On The Wire: The Storytelling Secrets of the New Masters of Radio.